 - Guidance on the use of analytical thinking for data interpretation.

 - The application of appropriate research ethics principles.

 - Guidance on conventions used in communicating scientific findings in oral and poster presentations.

-Self Directed Learning: for 10 hour(s) per Week for Full Term
+Self-Directed 10 hour(s) per Week for Full Term